 In considering the study’s findings within the framework of guidelines established in the WCRF/AICR third expert report, we conclude the cancer food insecure population within the United States is severely hindered from meeting the report’s benchmarks.
 The report stresses a vital role for fruits, vegetables, legumes, and whole grains for prevention of incident cancer, cancer control, and bolstered survivorship [9].
-We found that dietary patterns derived in both manners explored in this analysis suggested that FI in the cancer survivor population was associated with poor dietary intake that was not aligned with those guidelines and our results are further corroborating evidence that those patterns may be deleterious to prognosis as well.
-Together, these findings bolster the hypothesis that the study population may be at increased risk of adverse outcomes related to their diagnosis due to inadequate access to the foods known to benefit their condition uture studies, specifically those with longitudinal cohort designs, should more closely examine relationships of FI and dietary intake with prognostic outcomes in this population.
+We found that dietary patterns derived in both manners explored in this analysis suggested that FI in the cancer survivor population was associated with poor dietary quality that was not aligned with those guidelines and our results are further corroborating evidence that those patterns may be deleterious to prognosis as well.
+Together, these findings bolster the hypothesis that the study population may be at increased risk of adverse outcomes related to their diagnosis due to inadequate access to the foods understood to benefit their condition.
+Future studies, specifically those with longitudinal cohort designs, should more closely examine relationships of FI and dietary intake with prognostic outcomes in this population.

-This analysis has several strengths including the large combined sample size, nationally representative sampling, control for other confounding variables, and the use of a validated module for measuring food security status.
-There are weaknesses worth noting, including, as with many observational studies, residual confounding and the presence of reverse causality, especially within a cross-sectional study design, cannot be ruled out.
+This analysis has several strengths including the large, combined sample size, nationally representative sampling, control for other confounding variables, and the use of a validated module for measuring food security status.
+There are weaknesses worth noting, including, as with many observational studies, residual confounding, and the presence of reverse causality, especially within a cross-sectional study design, cannot be ruled out.
 Furthermore, the use of a household FI metric is essential to consider given that FI at the household level may impart unequal burdens on its residents.
 With regards to dietary intake measurements, we cannot rule out any systemic biases introduced by the dietary measurement protocol, though the use of only the first day of dietary measurements from the NHANES dataset was strategic for this very purpose.
 We note that the use of 24-hour recalls for dietary assessment introduces its own set of limitations, such as its role in providing a snapshot of subject intake and its inability to capture long-term, habitual intake of foods [63].
 With regards to the specific methodology employed in the analysis for empirically ascertaining dietary patterns of a target population, we recognize that this methodology demands that the investigator have a priori knowledge of risk-factors and other variables related to the principal outcome of the analysis unlike PCA, which does not require a specified outcome variable as a form of unsupervised learning.
 Finally, we highlight some considerations related to the specific study population, which include that patients farther removed from their initial diagnosis may be more likely to engage or relapse into unhealthful behavioral patterns such as the use of tobacco products or decreased fruit and vegetable intake than counterparts temporally closer to their diagnosis [64].
 Additionally, we must also consider that it is possible that selection bias arises when we include a greater proportion of individuals further removed from their diagnosis that may have less aggressive or more treatable forms of cancer that do not preclude them from engaging in impaired eating, experiencing debilitating cachexia, or otherwise worse prognoses.